 Nemaha County Commission

-The Board of Nemaha County Commissioners met in regular session on Tuesday, Dec.
-5, in the Commissioner’s Room of the Nemaha County Courthouse.
-The meeting was called to order by Chairman Tim Burdiek leading the flag salute.
-Present also were Commissioners Dennis Henry and Gary Scoby, Road and Bridge/Solid Waste Supervisor Dennis Ronnebaum, Office Manager Kathy Haverkamp and Clerk Mary Kay Schultejans recording the minutes.
+The Board of Nemaha County Commissioners met in regular session on Monday, Feb.
+11, in the Commissioner’s Room of the Nemaha County Courthouse.
+The meeting was called to order by Chairman Gary Scoby leading the flag salute.
+Present also were Commissioners Tim Burdiek and Dennis Henry and County Clerk Mary Kay Schultejans recording the minutes.

 Also at the meeting:

-The board reviewed and approved the minutes from the Nov.
-27 meeting.
+The board reviewed and approved the minutes from the Feb.
+4 meeting, with the corrections noted.

-The next regularly scheduled meeting was held on Monday, Dec.
-11. These minutes were not available at The Herald’s press time.
+Their regular meeting was held on Tuesday, Feb.
+19, due to the President’s Day holiday on Monday, Feb.
+18. These minutes were not available at The Herald’s press time.